Zorkeeen/Dopamine-public-docs/PRIVACY_POLICY.md

 SECURITY

-Communication between the extension and the native host occurs only through Chrome’s secure native messaging system.
+Communication between the extension and the native host occurs only through each browser’s native messaging system.
 The extension does not inject scripts, modify websites, access page content, or interact with anything you type.

 CONTACT